 Raising quail in your backyard can be both fun and profitable.
 I mainly do it because it is the highest form of farming my city allows on my small lot.
 It provides meat and eggs for my family and gives me a hobby.
 I keep anywhere from 20 – 50 birds at a time with 18 dedicated to eggs and the others in various stages of grow out for meat or replacement breeders.
 Each female will lay a single egg a day or every other day given the time of year and lighting conditions.
 I have raised mostly coturnix quail, this year I plan to try some Texas A&M. It should be interesting since you cannot sex them by color.

-If you are looking for fertile eggs it is recommend to have 3:1 female to male ratio.
+If you are looking for fertile eggs it is recommended to have 3:1 female to male ratio.
 I have found 2:1 works better in my smaller cages to keep the fighting down.